joshcalafell/JS-Interviews/code-challenges/challenge01.md

 ## Challenge

-Diff a list of results
+<strong>Diff a list of results...</strong>

 * Write a function that takes two arrays full of objects and outputs a list of their changes, as seen below.

-* You can assume that the `ID`s of the objects will be persistent, but other values won't be.
+* You can assume that the `ID` of each object will be persistent and unique, but other values won't be.
 Don't assume that `name` and `quantity` are the only values to diff.

 ## Data